 Finally, you’ll need to forward a port so that owncloud can be accessed from outside networks.
 I just forwarded port 80 for the IP address of my RasPi.
 In this example, my IP address when using wifi is 192.168.1.22.
 The procedure for forwarding ports is different for every router.
 If I grab my real IP address from a site such as this one, I can now access Owncloud and my Sync files from anywhere by going to [MyRealIpAddress]/owncloud (where the IP address is what you find from the website I linked to).
 You can also set up Owncloud with an Android or iOS client for mobile access.

 Phew.
 If you made it this far, congrats.
-I had fun creating my own personal BitTorrent-powered cloud and I hope you found this walkthrough helpful.
-There are so many uses for something like BitTorrent Sync, and I think we’ve only begun to scratch the surface.
+I had fun creating my own personal Resilio-powered cloud and I hope you found this walkthrough helpful.
+There are so many uses for something like Resilio Sync, and I think we’ve only begun to scratch the surface.

-If you have found any creative uses for BitTorrent Sync, then share with us on our forums.
+If you have found any creative uses for Resilio Sync, then share with us on our forums.
 We’d love to hear about it.